mrciolino/wiki-backup/timeline.md

 - The party meets Edward the golden warforged knight.
 - The mind flayers attempt to eat Spoops' brain but find nothing there because hes a skeleton.
 - The party fights an Illithid dragon.
-- The party meets Archmage Lancel Highhold
+- The party meets King Lancel Highhold
 - [Escape From Sigil](/Events/escape-from-sigil)
 - The party reunites at the Magical College of Highhold with the addition of Elira.
 - The party continue fighting Illithids.
 Os uses Dominate Monster to dominate one of thr Illithids.